 - Cook pasta according to package directions.
 Drain, reserving about 1/2 cup of the starchy cooking water.

-- Meanwhile, heat olive oil in a large skillet.
-Add garlic and red pepper flakes and stir about 30 seconds, until fragrant.
+- Meanwhile, heat the olive oil in a large skillet.
+Add the garlic and red pepper flakes and stir about 30 seconds, until fragrant.

-- Add chard and a pinch of salt and saute until chard is tender and reduced in size.
+- Add the chard and a pinch of salt and saute until the chard is tender and reduced in size.

 - Combine the chard with the cooked pasta, adding reserved pasta water as needed.
-Taste and add more salt if desired.
+Taste and add more salt, if desired.
+Serve immediately.